nebojsa-underit/Cloude-storage-examples/README.md

 ### Setting up nodejs server for image upload using postman

-1. Open in code editor repository we cloned at beggining, using command propmt in folder azureBlobStorageUploader directory run command ```npm install ``` to install all project dependecies.
+1. Open in code editor repository we cloned at beggining, using command propmt in azureBlobStorageUploader directory run command ```npm install ``` to install all project dependecies.
 In it's base it is just simple NodeJS server with one route implemented  ```app.post("/documents", ... ```

 2. This route will be used to upload files to our storage account via Postman, but first we need to setup multer-azure-blob-storage-uploader.